WaterBender231/wef-nexus-online-course/solutions/74Questions.md

 ---
 # 7.4 Exercise Questions

 - Select two nexus sound solutions that are suitable for your study region.
-You can find some of them in the overview table
+You can find some of them in the overview section.
-- Describe which nexus challenges and interconnections are addressed by the selected nexus sound solutions
-- Which WEF synergies are tapped, which trade-offs are minimized?
+- Describe which nexus challenges and interconnections are addressed by the selected nexus sound solution: Which WEF synergies are tapped, which trade-offs are minimized?
-- Please further define your selected solutions (see definitions section)
+- Please further characterize your selected solutions.
+What are key considerations e.g., for implementing the solution?